Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-03-input-parameters.md

 }
 ```

-Finally, to print the results, lets make a String, that we will store back in `result`, which we can then print using the p5 `text()` function.
+Finally, to print the result, lets make a String, that we will store back into `result`, which we can then print using the p5 `text()` function.
 We will print this to the middle of the screen.
 (This also means we need to change the `textAlign()` to be `CENTER`)

 ```js
 function addThings( value1, value2 ) {